dheerajghub/Design_to_code/README.md

 <i>Design-credit: <a href="https://www.instagram.com/p/B-fznncA4tp/">Muhammad Abdull( instagram page )</a></i>

+## Stucking Somewhere ?
+Drop me mail @ dheerajsh123456@gmail.com

 ## Donations
 If you like these projects and you want to support me , buy me a coffee.

 [![Paypal](https://imgur.com/FokjFDA.png)](https://paypal.me/PayDheeraj)

+## Do you like Design to Code series?
+Go Spread a word!
+Just give it a star ⭐️ and spread the word!

 ## Credits
 **©** **Dheeraj kumar sharma** - *2020*